-Walkers has been operating throughout the Coronavirus crisis and we have been using our extensive experience of medical and disinfection cleaning, gained over many years.
-We have cleaned more than 4000 ambulances, NHS hospitals, GP’s surgeries, factories, commercial offices, schools and logistics centres.
-We provide our tips on how to keep your employees and visitors safe.
+Walkers have been operating throughout the Coronavirus crisis, utilising our extensive experience of decontamination cleaning, gained over many years.
+We have cleaned more than 4000 ambulances, NHS hospitals, GP’s surgeries, Vaccination Centres, factories, commercial offices, schools and logistics centres.
+We have written our COVID19 Safety Tips on how to keep your employees and visitors safe.

 Many restaurants, pubs, offices and leisure facilities have been closed for several months during the lockdown period.
 This will have allowed dirt and soil to build up on all surfaces, as well as potentially micro-organisms, bacteria and viruses.
 A deep clean by specialist cleaning experts is highly recommended as a precursor to reopening.

-A full manual clean of all surfaces is essential to remove dirt and soil, and an electrostatic disinfection spray may also be recommended to ensure that everywhere is totally safe.
+A full manual clean of all surfaces is essential to remove dirt and soil.
+An electrostatic disinfection spray may also be recommended to ensure that everywhere is totally safe.

 2. Enhanced Daily Cleaning Regimes